toshivc/O_C-Phazerville/docs/_applets/Enigma-Jr.md

 While Enigma imposes a track-song workflow, **Enigma, Jr.** allows you to organize your Turing Machines via CV.
 It allows playback and temporary manipulation of registers in your Enigma Register Library.

 In many respects, Enigma, Jr. is similar to ShiftReg.
-But instead of generating a random sixteen-bit register, Enigma, Jr. uses a Register from the Enigma Register Library.
-Enigma may be used to shape and curate this Library (see https://github.com/Chysn/O_C-HemisphereSuite/wiki/Enigma).
+But instead of generating a random sixteen-bit register, Enigma, Jr. uses a Register from the Enigma Register Library. [**Enigma**](Enigma) may be used to shape and curate this Library.

 ### I/O